 In this paper, we studied for the first time the problem of Densitybased Clustering Places in Geo-Social Networks (DCPGS).
 Our clustering model extends the density-based clustering paradigm to consider both the spatial and social distances between places.
 We defined a new measure for the social distance between places, considering the social ties between users that visit them.
-Our measure is shown to be more effective and efficient to compute, compared more complex ones based on node-to-node graph proximity.
+Our measure is shown to be more effective to compute, compared to more complex ones based on node-to-node graph proximity and SNN-based model.
 We analyzed the effectiveness of DCPGS via case studies and demonstrated that DCPGS can discover clusters with interesting properties (i.e., barrier-based splitting, spatially loose clusters, clusters with fuzzy boundaries), which cannot be found by merely using spatial clustering.
-Besides, we designed two evaluation measures to quantitatively evaluate the social quality of clusters detected by DCPGS or competitors, called social entropy and community score, which also confirm that DCPGS is more effective than alternative approaches.
-Finally, we optimized the efficiency of DCPGS clustering with the help of a grid-based data structure.
-Our optimized DCPGS algorithm can cluster millions of places within just a few seconds.
-In the future, we plan to consider the influence of the time-span of user visits to places and the multiplicity of user visits to a place to cluster places.
+To improve the quality of clusters, we incorporate the temporal information of the checkins using three different ways that satisfy different analysis and investigation requirements.
+Besides, we designed two evaluation measures to quantitatively evaluate the social quality of clusters detected by DCPGS or competitors, called social entropy and community score, which also confirm that DCPGS is more effective than alternative approaches and the temporal dimension further improves the quality of the clusters.